braney/anaconda-transition/PAPERS/PaperA_users-researchers/White-paper-to-users-researchers.rst

    channels:
      - conda-forge

 "Conda-forge" is a large community, but may not have every package you need.
-If you are interested in a particular package, you can find if any channels offer it by searching for it on the anaconda.org website (note: .
-(Not the same as anaconda.com.)
+If you are interested in a particular package, you can find if any channels offer it by searching for it on the anaconda.org website (note: not the same as anaconda.com).
 If you find a channel you want conda to install packages from, you can add it to the conda configuration as was done in the above example.

 .. note::  While the community-provided packages are stored on Anaconda, Inc.'s servers as a courtesy, they are not owned or created by Anaconda, Inc. so do not fall under Anaconda's licensing terms.